HESleagacy/HESleagacy/README.md

 - 👋 Hi, I’m Sarva Dubey
-- 👀 I’m interested in Machine Learing
-- 🌱 I’m currently learning api creation and Machine Learning.
-- 💞️ I’m looking to collaborate on startups
 - 📫 How to reach me...    sarvadubey@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: Learning to be collaborative
+- ⚡ Fun fact: I have a reason

 <!---
 HESleagacy/HESleagacy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.